-This month, our big, red, Made in China issue was put together with a little help from our friends - six creative trailblazers who are remaking Modern China.
+This month's big, red, Made in China issue was put together with a little help from our friends - six creative trailblazers who are remaking Modern China.

 To accompany the issue's profiles of these six leading Chinese creatives that made up our advisory board, wallpaper.com is, over the course of the month, going to be talking to each of them to get an insider guide on the country they call home.

-We kicked off our series talking to Creative Director,
+We kick off our series with Creative Director, Richard Hsu

-Whereabouts-in China are you originally from and where do you live now?
-How have theses places changed during your lifetime?
+Whereabouts in China are you originally from and where do you live now?
+How have these places changed during your lifetime?

-What do you find most inspiring about living in Hong Kong and how does it relate to your perception of Mainland China?
+What do you find most inspiring about living in China?

-If you had one piece of advice for visitors to Hong Kong, or indeed China, what would it be?
+If you had one piece of advice for visitors to China, what would it be?

-If you had a friend come to visit you in Hong Kong for 24hours, where would you be sure to take him/her?
+If you had a friend come to visit you in Shanghai for 24hours, where would you be sure to take him/her?

 Who in your opinion are the creatives in China we should be looking out for at the moment?